Tuition for Public Schools? Some Districts are Saying Yes

 On the West Coast, Riverdale School District in Oregon is another highly sought-after district that has decided to charge tuition to bring in more students.
 The annual bill of up to $11,900 per student has helped the district preserve important programs like art and music.
 It has also ensured class sizes remain at around 23 students, according to Oregon Live.

-Tuition is not a common occurrence at public schools but is becoming more prevalent throughout some of the hottest school districts nationwide.
+Tuition is not common at public schools but is becoming more prevalent throughout some of the hottest school districts nationwide.
 As the public school climate becomes more competitive, more districts may take up tuition policies.

 Questions?
 Contact us on Facebook @publicschoolreview.